 The Freedom of Information Act 2000 Fees Order allows public authorities to charge for responding to Freedom of Information Act requests in certain circumstances.

 Where the cost of complying with a written request for information is estimated to be below 18 hours or £450 (the "appropriate limit"), there will be no charge other than the costs of reproducing the information, postage and other forms of transmitting the information as specified below.

 You will be issued with a fees notice and must pay the costs specified therein within a period of three months before the council can comply with the request.

 No charge is made to view information which the council is statutorily required to have available to the general public, or for copies of most of the leaflets, brochures and pamphlets produced by the council.

 Charges will be made for the supply of specific documents, such as budget books, local plans and electoral registers, as detailed in the council's publication scheme.

 Charges where complying with a request would exceed the 'appropriate limit'

 The council is not obliged to respond to written request for information where it estimates that the cost of complying with the request would be in excess of £450 or 18 hours (the "appropriate limit").
 In such cases the council will discuss with the applicant whether he or she would prefer to modify the request to reduce the cost.
 In some cases it may not be possible to modify the request to reduce the cost, and so the council is not obliged to comply.

-When estimating the cost of complying with a request for information Carlisle City Council will take into account:
+When estimating the cost of complying with a request for information the council will take into account:

 - Determining whether the information is held,